Dr. Mark Walker

 Work E-mail: email@example.com

-Dr. Mark Walker was appointed Interim Vice-Dean, Internationalization and Global Health at the Faculty of Medicine in January 2021.
-He previously served as Interim Director of the Office since October 2019.
+Dr. Mark Walker was appointed Vice-Dean, Internationalization and Global Health at the Faculty of Medicine in July 2021.
+He previously served as Interim Vice-Dean, Internationalization and Global Health since January 2021 Interim Director of the Office since October 2019.

 Dr. Walker is a high-risk obstetrician and clinical epidemiologist at uOttawa.
 He earned his medical degree from Queen’s University and completed his residency training in obstetrics and gynecology at uOttawa, followed by a fellowship in maternal-fetal medicine at the University of Toronto.
 Dr. Walker also earned a Master of Science, Epidemiology from the University of Toronto, and most recently, a Master’s in Health Care Management from Harvard University.

 In his 20 years at the Faculty, Dr. Walker has proven an influential leader, an outspoken participant in faculty affairs, a gifted obstetrician, and an expert in clinical epidemiology and maternal child health.
 He now joins the Faculty’s Executive Leadership Team after having proven his strengths in building international partnerships, establishing global programs, and promoting the Faculty’s brand.
 Dr. Walker’s leadership in 2018 as Chair of the Task Force on Internationalization resulted in a new set of mandates for the International and Global Health Office (IGHO) to enhance the Faculty’s global footprint going forward.